muawwaz/PC-control-with-Smartphone/README.md

-# Smartphone-Remote-Control-with-Node.js-and-Socket.io
-Smartphone Remote Control with Node.js and Socket.io by  Nick Anastasov
+# PC control with Smartphone

 Running our Example